lostdanielfound/PokeScanner/README.md

 ![Stats Screen](wireframes/StatsScreen.png)

 ### Progress
+#### **5/29/2024**
+Next stages of the application is to make a camera system for the home page followed by a Journal System.
+Taking a picture should bring up a preview of the image and ask the user to process the image in a Yes/no dialog.
+If Yes, prediction is made and that prediction is added as an entry to respective pokemon, if no, image is discarded.
+Within the Journal, when clicking on an entry, it will show the pokemon's entry along with images that were taken of that pokemon.
+Each image should be downloadable and deleteable.

 #### **5/7/2024**
 Currently, the plans on how the user will interact with the application have been made.
 A database schemea has been made to represent how the stateful data should be stored using the Room API in Kotlin.
 The next steps are to